 Edey, No. 23 Purdue beat Indiana for 9th straight time

-WEST LAFAYETTE, Ind.
-(AP) Zach Edey scored 20 points and Jaden Ivey added 17 as No. 23 Purdue beat Indiana 67-58 Saturday for its ninth straight win in the in-state rivalry, the Boilermakers' best run in the series since John Wooden played for them.

-The Boilermakers beat Indiana nine in a row from 1929-35 boosted by Wooden, a star player who went on to coaching fame.
-Purdue beat the Hoosiers a school-record 12 straight from 1908-14.
+Just four days the former baseball pitcher scored a career-high 21 points, he went 8 of 10 from the field and scored 12 of Purdue's last 20 points.

-Purdue (18-8, 13-6 Big Ten) heads into next week's Big Ten Tournament with five consecutive wins overall.
-Edey also had nine rebounds.
+The Boilermakers (18-8, 13-6 Big Ten) now head into next week's conference tournament with five straight wins, a top-four seed and a double-bye.

-Aljami Durham had 14 points and Trayce Jackson-Davis finished with 12 points and five rebounds to lead the Hoosiers.
-Indiana (12-14, 7-12) finished conference play for the fifth consecutive season without a winning record - the first time that has happened since 1911-19.
+Aljami Durham had 14 points and Trayce Jackson-Davis finished with 12 points and five rebounds to lead the Hoosiers (12-14, 7-12), who have lost five in a row.
+They finished conference play with a fifth consecutive season with a non-winning reecord — the first time that has happened since 1911-19.

+“It’s been a rough five games.
+We’ve just got to recharge our batteries," Jackson-Davis said.
+“We've just got to put the past behind us and just keep pushing forward.”

 This one looked awfully familiar, too, as the Hoosiers went 5 of 23 on 3-pointers and had several long scoreless stretches.

-Indiana was still within six with less than a minute to go, but the Boilermakers closed it out at the free-throw line.
+Indiana was still down six with less than a minute to go, but the Boilermakers closed it out at the free-throw line and with a big helping hand from Edey.

+“It’s crazy,” he said.
+“When I first came here nobody thought I was going to play.
+They thought I was going to redshirt.
+It really shows how much work coach (Matt) Painter and everyone has put in.”

 BIG PICTURE

-Indiana: Just a couple of weeks ago, the bracketologists had the Hoosiers pegged for the NCAA Tournament.
+Indiana: Just a couple of weeks ago, the bracketologists had the Hoosiers pegged for an NCAA Tournament bid.
 Their late-season swoon certainly put those hopes in jeopardy, and now they may need to win their first Big Ten Tournament title to make it.

 Purdue: The Boilermakers head into next week's league tourney as perhaps the league's hottest team and a real threat to win the title in Indianapolis.
 Not only are they playing well, they are 14-1 in Indiana — and won't leave the state again this season.